Matcha has an "Oishii" Taste

 Premium Grade (Thin) Matcha

-Organic matcha also varies greatly in quality and price.
-After sampling teas from all over Japan we selected Mimatsu Matcha from Kyushu for our catalog.
-Smooth, delicious and 100% certified organic.
+Organic matcha also varies significantly in quality and price.
+After sampling teas from all over Japan, we selected Mimatsu Matcha from Kyushu for our catalog.
+Smooth, delicious, and 100% certified organic.

 Organic Matcha